Changes due to the COVID-19 pandemic!

-On what days is the educational programme offered?
+On which days is the education programme offered?

 The ESO Supernova is offering the educational programme from Wednesday to Friday, but not on public holidays.
-During school holidays you can also book the educational programme but the starting time and the title of the planetarium shows may change.
+During school holidays you can also book the educational programme as head of a school class or kindergarten group.

 How many people can take part?

 To have an worthwhile experience the number of participants should not exceed 30.
 If you arrive with more people, we will form two groups and hold a workshop with each group one after the other.
 At the same time, the other group will explore the exhibition on their own.

 The workshops, the entrance of ESO Supernova, the exhibition and the planetarium shows are all free of charge.
 Donations are very welcome.